spacedriveapp/rspc/httpz/README.md

 // and so on...
 ```

-Check out the rest of the [examples](/examples)!

 ## Features

-- Write your HTTP handler once and support [Axum](https://github.com/tokio-rs/axum), [Actix Web](https://actix.rs/), [Poem](https://github.com/poem-web/poem), [Rocket](https://rocket.rs), [Warp](https://github.com/seanmonstar/warp) and more.
+- Write your HTTP handler once and support [Axum](https://github.com/tokio-rs/axum).
-- Support for websockets on compatible webservers.
+- Support for websockets.

 ## Projects using httpz

 httpz is primarily designed to make life easier for library authors.
-It allows a library author to write and test a HTTP endpoint once and know it will work for all major Rust HTTP servers.
+It allows a library author to write and test a HTTP endpoint once and know it will work for Axum.

 Libraries using httpz:

 - [rspc](https://github.com/oscartbeaumont/rspc)

-If you are interested in using httpz and have questions jump in [the Discord](https://discord.gg/4V9M5sksw8)!